openendings/cah-xelatex/README.md

 XeLaTeX document class for Cards Against Humanity.

-Download [cardsagainsthumanity.cls], put it in a directory with your card list, and you're ready to go!
+Download [cardsagainsthumanity.cls](cardsagainsthumanity.cls), put it in a directory with your card list, and you're ready to go!

 Requirements
 ------------